-\section{Acknowledgements}
+It is easy to verify that when $r\leq 2$, the group $G$ is solvable, and when $r = 3$, $G$ is unsolvable.
+Here we omit the detail calculations.
+In fact, we can consider $G$ as a multi-parameter group of transformation on $z\in \Comp$, and therefore the arguments for the corresponding multi-parameter Lie group are applicable.
+It is known that the transformation Lie groups with 1 or 2 parameters are solvable, while the three-parameter group is unsolvable\cite[pp. 85-86]{Blu:89}.
+When $r=\infty$, $G$ contains an unsolvable subgroup that is defined by \eqref{eq:14}, and therefore is unsolvable. \end{proof}

+\subsection{Acknowledgements}

-The author is highly grateful to Professor Keying Guan who lead him to the field of differential Galois theory.
-The author wishes to express his hearty thanks to Professor Claude Mitschi, Universit\'{e} Louis Pasteur, Professor Michael F. Singer, North Carolina State University, and Professor Colin Christopher, University of Plymouth, for their great interested in reading the early version of the manuscript, for their much valuable advice and helpful discussions.
+The author is highly grateful to Keying Guan who leads him to the field of differential Galois theory.
+The author wishes to express his hearty thanks to Claude Mitschi, Universit\'{e} Louis Pasteur, Michael F. Singer, North Carolina State University, and Colin Christopher, University of Plymouth, for their great interested in reading the early versions of the manuscript, and for their valuable advices and helpful discussions.